carlesloriente/jekyllthemes/_posts/2023-09-15-jekyll-theme-horizon-flow.markdown

 * Flexible customizable Footer-Sidebar (above the Footer) where you can include up to 5 elements.
 You can choose between 4 premade ones and self created ones
 * SEO best practices via Jekyll SEO Tag
 * Javascript free besides the optional search page
-* supports tags and categories
-* offers an archive
+* supports tags, categories and offers an archive
 * Carefully designed posts for almost all Markup elements
 * Activateable TOC and to the TOP Buttons for each post
 * Mobile Friendly